kelseyabreu/TopicTrends/TopicTrend-pitch.md

 ## Security & Privacy Considerations

-IdeaGroup is built with a security-first approach:
+TopicTrends is built with a security-first approach:

 - **Data Encryption**: All submissions and personal information are encrypted
 - **Privacy Options**: Flexible anonymous and verification modes